How Community Reduces Customer Acquisition Cost for SaaS

 Better economics.

-The only way to tolerate rising CAC is to increase lifetime value.
+The only sustainable way to tolerate rising acquisition cost is to increase lifetime value.

 When customers stay longer, effective CAC decreases.